As the 1930s began, Indianola was already struggling.

 In such weather, Indianola's frosty pool was irresistible.

-It wasn't enough.
+Alas, it wasn't enough.

 In April 1937, after 32 years of operation, the park entered bankrupcy and sought to reorganize.
 No plan was submitted and in February 1939, the park's assets were ordered sold to satisfy creditors.
 In March 1939, the park's principal creditors, Columbian Building & Loan and Liley Building & Loan Company, bought the property at auction.